emilelatour/edat/example-of-use.md

 The `plot_categ()` function creates a bar plot and frequency table for **categorical** variables.

-Here is an example using the the `mtcars` data set once again.
+Here is another example using the the `mtcars` data set.

 ``` r
 mt2 <- mtcars %>%